rkotze/rkotze.github.io/_drafts/2019-10-10-azure-pipeline-vs-code-extension.md

 1. In your new Azure project, go to Pipelines on the left hand navigation.
 1. On the top right click "New Pipeline".
 1. Connect your repository (GitHub)
-1. Under the configure your pipeline select "Existing Azure pipeline YAML file" (See screen 1)
+1. Under the configure your pipeline select "Existing Azure pipeline YAML file" (See figure 1 below)
 1. Select the `.azure-pipelines/azure-pipelines.yml` from the dropdown.
+(See figure 2 below)
 1. You should see the file loaded in.
 If it looks correct to you then click the "run" button on the top right to test it.

 ![Configure pipeline](https://user-images.githubusercontent.com/10452163/66701137-d0267c00-ecf0-11e9-9e90-f1040aa05840.png)
-_Screen 1: select Existing Azure pipeline YAML file_
+_Figure 1: select Existing Azure pipeline YAML file_

 ![Select file](https://user-images.githubusercontent.com/10452163/66701241-06183000-ecf2-11e9-9264-57ef6f093572.png)
-_Screen 2: select azure-pipelines.yml file_
+_Figure 2: select azure-pipelines.yml file_

 ### Deploy to VS Code marketplace